Explore using Intel® VTune™ Amplifier command line interface (amplxe-cl) for profiling an MPI application.

 This example runs the Memory Access analysis with memory object profiling for all ranks on all nodes:

-This example runs Advanced Hotspots analysis on ranks 1, 4-6, 10:
+This example runs Hotspots analysis (hardware event-based sampling mode) on ranks 1, 4-6, 10:

 The examples above use the mpirun command as opposed to mpiexec and mpiexec.hydra while real-world jobs might use the mpiexec* ones. mpirun is a higher-level command that dispatches to mpiexec or mpiexec.hydra depending on the current default and options passed.
 All the listed examples work for the mpiexec* commands as well as the mpirun command.